 Figure 1.
-Comparison of spectral radiance in nadir direction I^{\uparrow} measured by SMART, AISA Eagle/Hawk, and the CANON fish-eye camera on 27 May 2017 (Flight #6).
-All data are convolved to the three spectral bands of the fish-eye camera.
-Time series for all bands (Panel a) and scatter plots using the radiance of AISA Eagle/Hawk as reference (Panel b) are shown. \emptyset gives the mean and "Dev" the standard deviation of the differences between the data sets. r denotes the Pearson's correlation coefficient.
+Comparison of spectral radiance in nadir direction $I^{\uparrow}$ measured by SMART, AISA Eagle/Hawk, and the CANON fish-eye camera on 27 May 2017 (Flight #6).
+All data are convoluted to the three spectral bands of the fish-eye camera.
+Time series for all bands (Panel a) and scatter plots using the radiance of AISA Eagle/Hawk as reference (Panel b) are shown. $\varnothing$ gives the mean and "Dev" the standard deviation of the difference between $I^{\uparrow}$ measured on Polar 5 and 6. r denotes the Pearson's correlation coefficient.

-All three systems were radiometrically, spectrally, and geometrically calibrated in the laboratory.
-A 1000-Watt standard calibration lamp (traceable to the standards of the National Institute of Standards and Technology, NIST) was applied for the irradiance measurements of the SMART-Albedometer.
+the irradiance measurements of the SMART-Albedometer.
 All radiance measurements were calibrated with the same NIST traceable radiance source (integrating sphere).
-In-field calibrations with a secondary-calibrated integrating sphere were used to track and correct systematic changes of the calibrations, which may appear during the integration on the aircraft.
+In-field calibrations with a secondary-calibrated integrating sphere were used to track and correct systematic changes of the calibrations which may appear during the integration on the aircraft.

 The total uncertainties of the radiance measurements mostly originate from the radiometric calibration given by the uncertainty of the applied radiation source and the signal to noise ratio that differs with wavelength due to the sensitivity of the sensors.
-Assuming typical measurements above clouds or snow, the uncertainties of upward radiance measured by the SMART-Albedometer range between 6 % at wavelengths below 1000 nm and 10 % for longer wavelengths.
+Assuming typical measurements above clouds or snow, the uncertainties of upward radiance measured by the SMART-Albedometer range between 6% at wavelengths below 1000 nm and 10% for longer wavelengths.
 For the irradiance measurements of the SMART-Albedometer similar uncertainties are given by Bierwirth et al. (2009).

 The calibration of all three systems was verified by comparing the upward radiances measured in nadir direction.
-The spectrally higher resolved measurements by the SMART-Albedometer and the AISA Eagle/Hawk were convolved to the three spectral bands of the fish-eye camera (Ehrlich et al., 2012).
+The spectrally higher resolved measurements by the SMART-Albedometer and the AISA Eagle/Hawk were convoluted to the three spectral bands of the fish-eye camera (Ehrlich et al., 2012).
 Figure 1 shows a time series of the three spectral bands for a two hour flight section of 27 May 2017 (Flight #6) and the corresponding scatter plots using AISA Eagle/Hawk as reference.

-To match the same 2.1° nadir spot of the SMART-Albedometer, measurements of AISA Eagle/Hawk and the 180° fish-eye camera were corrected for the aircraft attitude.
+To match the same 2.1° nadir spot of the SMART-Albedometer, measurements of AISA Eagle/Hawk and the 180° fish-eye camera have been corrected for the aircraft attitude.
 For AISA Eagle/Hawk the 57 center pixel were averaged over ten time steps.
 For the 180° fish-eye camera the 2.1° nadir spot is covered by 1177 spatial pixel.
-To avoid systematic effects due to the attitude correction, the comparison is limited to measurements, where the aircraft did not exceed a horizontal misalignment of more
+The comparison is limited to measurements where the aircraft did not exceed a horizontal misalignment of roll or pitch angle more than 2°.

-- 5 than 2° in roll or pitch angle.
 The time series covers clouds of different reflectivity and shows agreement between all three sensors in the observed dynamic range.
 The time series (Figure 1a,b,c) show that all instruments captured the general cloud structure.
-Differences occur only on small temporal scales, likely due to the slightly different field of view and the different integration times, which range between 500 ms for the SMART-Albedometer, 30 ms for AISA Eagle/Hawk, and 0.6 ms for the fish-eye camera.
-The regression of the radiances of SMART-Albedometer and AISA Eagle/Hawk (red dots in Fig.1 d,e,f) shows - 10 an offset in the range of 10%, which is similar to previous measurement campaigns (Bierwirth et al., 2013; Ehrlich et al., 2012).
-The red and green channel of the fish-eye camera (blue dots in Fig.1 d,e,f) are comparable to the AISA Eagle/Hawk, while a significant difference of about 35% in average is observed for the blue channel.
+Differences occur only on small temporal scales, likely due to the slightly different field of view and the different integration times which range between 500 ms for the SMART-Albedometer, 30 ms for AISA Eagle/Hawk, and 0.6 ms for the fish-eye camera.
+The regression of the radiances of SMART-Albedometer and AISA Eagle/Hawk and (red dots in Fig.1 d,e,f) shows a small offset of less than 1%, which is similar to previous measurement campaigns (Bierwirth et al., 2013; Ehrlich et al., 2012).
+While the red and green channel of the fisheye camera (blue dots in Fig.1 d,e,f) are comparable to the AISA Eagle/Hawk, a difference is observed for the blue channel.
 This comparison of the three instruments was used to inter-calibrate the fish-eye camera in order to provide a consistent data set.

-3.3 Broadband solar, terrestrial radiation and surface brightness temperatures
+2.3 Broadband solar and terrestrial radiation